 Building models with spatial autocorrelation can help control for omitted variable bias.
 More importantly, previous studies have urged the scientific community to disentangle the mechanism between density and smoking.15,29 In the present study, we aimed to (1) examine the impact of tobacco outlet density on smoking prevalence at the county level in Virginia, controlling for spatial autocorrelation, and (2) build models that disentangle the underlying mechanism of how retailer density is associated with smoking.

-Method
+Data and Method

 Data